Russia’s industrial output resilient in 2022 on war spending

 The industrial output figures support that.
 In the manufacturing sector, the dynamics remain mixed, Renaissance Capital commented, with sectors supported by state orders posting outperforming growth (fabricated metal products, electronic and optical devices and clothing).
 Bloomberg notes that finished metal goods, which includes arms, bombs and ammunition, grew 7% in 2022.

-At the same time the deepest decline was seen in the automotive industry, along with textile and chemical production.
+At the same time, the deepest decline was seen in the automotive industry, along with textile and chemical production.

-Russia maintained stable oil output in December which stayed flat year on year, while natural gas and metal ores extraction decreased by 14.6% y/y and 8.6% y/y, respectively.
-For 2022 overall oil, gas and metals grew by 2% and declined by 13% and 4.5% y/y, respectively.
+Russia maintained stable oil output in December which stayed flat y/y, while natural gas and metal ores extraction decreased by 14.6% y/y and 8.6% y/y respectively.
+For 2022 overall oil, gas and metals grew by 2% and declined by 13% and 4.5% y/y respectively.

-All in all, RenCap analysts see the 0.6% decline in the industrial production in 2022 as “modest compared to previous crisis episodes” due to government spending in both the heavy and light industry.
+All in all, RenCap analysts see the 0.6% decline in the industrial production in 2022 as “modest compared to previous crisis episodes” due to government spending in both heavy and light industry.

 “The war in Ukraine will push industrial output this year even higher – by 2% above 2022 – but at the cost of falling living standards and stagnating consumption,” Alexander Isakov of Bloomberg Economics commented.